atykhonov/iregister.el/README.md

-Instead of `C-u M-x iregister-append-to-latest-register` and `C-u C-u M-x iregister-append-to-latest-register` you could use such functions as `iregister-append-to-latest-register-delete` and `iregister-kill-append-to-latest-register`.
+Instead of `C-u M-x iregister-append-to-latest-register` and `C-u C-u M-x iregister-append-to-latest-register` you could use such functions as `iregister-append-to-latest-register-delete` and `iregister-append-to-latest-register-kill`.
 These commands are useful to use with key bindings.

 ![Jump to the texts interactivelly](https://raw.githubusercontent.com/atykhonov/temp/master/interactive-text-registers.gif "Jump to the texts interactivelly")